An ADMM Based Framework for AutoML Pipeline Configuration: Empirical Evaluations

-(see Appendix \ref{asec:baselines-search-space} for details).
-For each scheme, the algorithm hyper-parameter ranges are set using Auto-sklearn as the reference\footnotemark.
+(see Appendix \ref{asec:baselines-search-space}).
+For each scheme, the algorithm hyper-parameter ranges are set using Auto-sklearn as the reference\footnotemark. }

-We optimize for 1 hour and generate time vs. incumbent black-box objective (for given time) curves averaged over 10 trials.
-We provide further details on the complete experimental setup in Appendix \ref{asec:expt-details}.
-The convergence plots for all 30 datasets are in Appendix \ref{asec:cvgplot}.
+We optimize for 1 hour \& generate time vs. incumbent black-box objective curves aggregated over 10 trials.
+Details on the complete setup are in Appendix \ref{asec:expt-details}.
+The optimization convergence for all 30 datasets are in Appendix \ref{asec:cvgplot}.
+At completion, ASKL achieves the lowest mean objective (across trials) in 6/30 datasets, TPOT50 in 8/30, RND in 3/30 and ADMM(BO,Ba) in 15/30, showcasing ADMM's effectiveness.

-To quantify the overall relative performance of the different AutoML schemes, we consider the relative rank of each scheme (with respect to the mean objective over $10$ trials) for every timestamp, and average this rank across $30$ data sets similar to the comparison in \citet{feurer2015efficient}.
-The aggregate results are presented in Figure \ref{fig:avg-ranks-mean-obj}.
-With enough optimization time, all schemes outperform random search ASKL:RND (grey).
-The 2 variations of TPOT perform worst in the beginning because of their initial start-up time, but eventually catch up with ASKL:SMAC3 (blue).
-Since larger populations require more time, TPOT:10 (fuchsia) improves before TPOT:50 (black).
-ASKL:SMAC and ADMM(BO,Ba) (aquamarine) have comparable performance initially, but as the optimization continues, ADMM(BO,Ba) significantly outperforms the baselines.
-We present the pairwise performance of ADMM(BO,Ba) with ASKL:SMAC (figure \ref{fig:admm-askl}) \& TPOT:50 (figure \ref{fig:admm-tpot}) for further clarity.
+Figure \ref{fig:avg-ranks-mean-obj} presents the overall performance of the different AutoML schemes versus optimization time.
+Here we consider the relative rank of each scheme (with respect to the mean objective over $10$ trials) for every timestamp, and average this rank across $30$ data sets similar to the comparison in \citet{feurer2015efficient}. \prnote{ With enough time, all schemes outperform random search RND.
+TPOT50 performs worst in the beginning because of the initial start-up time involved in the genetic algorithm.
+ASKL and ADMM(BO,Ba) have comparable performance initially.
+As the optimization continues, ADMM(BO,Ba) significantly outperforms all other baselines.
+We present the pairwise performance of ADMM with ASKL (figure \ref{fig:admm-askl}) \& TPOT50 (figure \ref{fig:admm-tpot}). }